uninstallio/android-sdk/README.md

 ##### 2) In-App Events -
  Pass the In App events using the below help code snippet.

-Sending an event for any viewed item
  ```
  UninstallAnalytics.with(MainActivity.this).track("Viewed Product", new Properties().putValue("Shirt", "Shirt_ID"));
 ```
-Note :: Send an event only using "track" method.
+Note :: Send events only using the "track" method.

 ####UNINSTALL permission requirements